c-wilson/pyStroop/README.md

 # PyStrooper
-This is a Python package for demonstrating the Stroop effect.
+This is a Python package for demonstrating the [Stroop effect](https://en.m.wikipedia.org/wiki/Stroop_effect).

 This effect is that it is much slower to name the color of text when that text spells a different color.

-For example, you are much quicker at naming the color of this text:

-<span style="color:red">red</span>

-than you are at reading

-<span style="color:orange">blue</span>

 ## Installation:
 If you don't yet have Python, I recommend the Anaconda Python.
 This software is written to be compatible with python 2